ethereum/EIPs/EIPS/eip-draft_transaction_data_opcodes.md

 The `ENTRYPOINT` instruction uses 0 stack arguments and pushes the original `to` member of the transaction onto the stack.
 The address yielded by the instruction is a 160-bit value padded to 256-bits.
 The operation costs `G_base` to execute, similarly to `ORIGIN` (`0x32`).

-### Compiler Specification

-High-level programming languages that compile to EVM bytecode should provide support for these new instructions from a high-level perspective by introducing new members to the transactional context they already support for the `ORIGIN` instruction.

 ## Rationale

 ### Naming Conventions